malinduGamage/RPAL-Interpreter/README.md

 |
 ├── requirements.txt                    # File containing project dependencies
 |
+├── Makefile                            # Makefile for automating tasks such as installation, running tests, and cleaning up
+|
 └── __init__.py                         # Marks the directory as a Python package

 ```